nate13195/Azure_Sentinel_Global_Attack_Map_Lab/README.md

 <h1>Azure Sentinel Lab</h1>
 <br/>
 <h2>Description</h2>
 In this lab, I deploy a VM in Azure, ingest logs into Log Analytics Workspace, and then configure Azure Sentinel to display global attack data (RDP brute force) on a world map according to physical location and magnitude of attacks.
+Inspired by Josh Madakor.
 <br />